sarigiannidis/data-factory/README.md

 data-factory fills MS SQL databases with random data according to your configuration.
 It respects foreign key relationships and primary keys, it can handle all value types, and it is very extensible.

-data-factory is open source.
-The code is published on github under the [MIT license](https://github.com/sarigiannidis/data-factory/blob/master/LICENSE).
 This tool WILL overwrite data in your database, so backup your data!

+## Downloads
 The binaries are only published for win-x64.
 Please check the [releases](https://github.com/sarigiannidis/data-factory/releases) for the latest version.

 ## Usage